Williams v Roffey Bros & Nicholls (Contractors) Ltd 1 QB 1

 - The only way that such agreements could be upheld was if B had exceeded their contractual duty.
 In simple terms, if B had gone over and above what B had originally agreed to do.

-- Despite this, the Court held that a Roffey’s Bros promise to pay more was binding and the extra payment was due to Williams.
+- Despite this, the Court held that Roffey Bros (A) promise to pay more was binding and the extra payment was due to Williams (B).

 - The Court held that a promise by A to give more could be binding where the following requirements are satisfied: